-DIAA Local is the Freedom from Discrimination, Harassment, and Retaliation Sex and Sexual Violence policy for employees This policy addresses employee complaints of sex and gender discrimination, sexual harassment, sexual violence, and retaliation.
-For legally referenced material relating to this subject matter, see DAA (LEGAL).
-For sex discrimination, sexual harassment, sexual violence, and retaliation targeting students, see FFDA.

-When an incident report is received it is routed to the Title IX Coordinator or designee and then reviewed to determine the applicable policy.
+DIAA Legal is the Freedom from Discrimination, Harassment, and Retaliation Sex and Sexual Violence policy for employees This policy addresses employee complaints of sex and gender discrimination, sexual harassment, sexual violence, and retaliation.
+For legally referenced material relating to this subject matter.
+For sex discrimination, sexual harassment, sexual violence, and retaliation targeting students, see FFDA Legal and the Title IX Interim Policy.
+When an incident report is received, it is routed to the Title IX Coordinator or designee and then reviewed to determine jurisdiction, and the applicable policy.